silnrsi/font-scheherazade/documentation/source/announcement.md

 #### Removed
 - Removed support for Sindhi-style comma when Sindhi language is selected

-Both desktop and web fonts are provided in a single, all-platforms package on the [Download Page](https://software.sil.org/scheherazade/download/).

 #### Known issues
-- Shaping for these newly added characters may not yet occur in some applications
+- Shaping for these newly added characters may not yet occur in applications
 - Medial and Final high hamza characters may have collisions as these likely do not occur
 - Lam/high hamza alef ligature does not form as it likely does not occur